Zilch Acquisition Journey Optimisation

 Gaps in event tagging in our onboarding flow meant inconsistent and sometimes unreliable data sets

-Multiple shifting business priorities impacted our development cadence
+Multiple shifting business priorities impacted our development cadence and some of my teams initiatives

 My impact and key outcomes